Computer Forensics Resources for PCs and Mobile Devices

 Overview of Computer Forensics

 In addition, it involves data stored in various mediums such as hard drives, storage drives, thumb drives, CD-ROMs, and even archaic floppy disks.
-Computer forensics is also known as cyber forensics, digital forensics, and IT forensics.
-For the purposes of this article, we consider all of the variations to fall under the umbrella of computer forensics.
+Computer forensics is also known as cyber, digital, and IT forensics.
+For this article, we consider all variations to fall under the umbrella of computer forensics.

-Professionals who work in the field may be known as Computer Forensic Analysts, Cyber Forensic Professionals, or other related titles.
+Professionals in the field may be known as Computer Forensic Analysts, Cyber Forensic Professionals, or other related titles.

 Computer Forensic Analysis Tools